posiczko/real-world-rails/README.md

 # OR If you've got git 2.9+ installed try to run updates in parallel:
 # git submodule update --init --jobs 4

-# The rubychina project has a bad object.
+# The ruby-china project has a bad object.
 To work around it, disable git's fsck of fetched object temporarily:
 git config --global fetch.fsckobjects false

 # To run the `bin/rwr` inspectors, install gems: